v5china/ttsfm/README.md

 > ⚠️ **Disclaimer**
 > This project is for learning & testing purposes only.
 For production use, please use the [official OpenAI TTS service](https://platform.openai.com/docs/guides/audio).

+> ⚠️ **Development Notice**
+> The v2 branch is currently under active development and is not recommended for production use.
+Please use the latest stable release version instead.

 English | [中文](README_CN.md)

 ## 🌟 Project Overview